SoraRabbit Short Hop 025: Horror Movie Marathon Part 1

 Plot Summary: A psychotic serial killer has escaped from prison!
 A group of scantily clad teenaged girls gather for a slumber party!
 The pizza guy is late!
 Completely expected chaos ensues!

 Thoughts: I still have no idea how I never saw this movie before!
 This movie is totally my bag.
 I’m a huge fan of slasher movies from this era and this one is a lesser-known cult classic.
-I recall seeing it on the shelves at the video store and I was always looking for these sorts of movies when I was younger… somehow I ended up missing it until now.
+I recall seeing it on the shelves at the video store and I was always looking for these sorts of movies when I was younger… yet somehow I ended up missing it until now.
 Well, better late than never and it lets me end this post on a high note.

 This movie had a surprising amount of charm.
 The characters were not nuanced, the killer was creepy and his motivations confusing, and the plot was predictable.
-But for all of that, I loved every minute.
+But for all of that, I loved every minute of it.
 You know from the opening moments who the killer is and basically the way everything is going to happen and nothing really changes throughout.
 The real surprises come in the final scenes, trying to guess who will survive and how, and why the killer is actually doing this.
 (Spoiler: You find out, but it makes zero sense.
 He’s mental, y’all.)

 You can tell right away what the movie’s all about… in the first couple of minutes the main character is topless.
 (I shouted, “Hey, look!
 Plot!“ and made Cocoa laugh.)
 And then after a scene where they all play basketball, most of the female characters are naked in the showers.
 (Sora: “Hey look, more plot!“ Cocoa: “Haha quit it.“) Still, it wasn’t necessarily excessive compared to some movies I’ve seen.